NeoGames4/AssemblyCompiler8080/README.md

 </tbody></table>

 ## Known registers
-This lists contains all allowed registers for the commands listed above.
+This lists contains all allowed registers for the instructions listed above.
 * For **N**: A (accumulator), B, C, D, E, H and L.
 * For **E**: A, B, C and ADC.
 (Input.)
 * For **O**: X, R, DAC and ADC.
 (Output.)